 By the time the Allies discovered the camps in 1945, Germany was nearly defeated.
 They’d already run out of fuel, grounding the Luftwaffe and exposing the country to unopposed aerial bombardment.
 Even midway through the war, Germany began to run so low on fuel that they had trouble training pilots.
 Their main source of oil, Romania, switched sides and left the Axis Powers in 1944.

 Like the other trips to Europe during the war, this one was hard on the dying Roosevelt.
 Some historians have attributed American acquiescence to Soviet domination in Eastern Europe, especially Poland, as due to FDR’s declining health and mental state.
 He looks gaunt in photos from Yalta and his doctors diagnosed him as clinically depressed.
 Others suggest his aid, New Dealer Harry Hopkins, had a pro-Soviet agenda.
-But there’s nothing FDR could’ve done about Eastern Europe anyway, short of fighting the Soviets for the territory, and there’s no evidence that Hopkins was working for the Soviets.
-Soviet domination of Eastern Europe was fait accompli by then anyway.
+But there’s nothing FDR could’ve done about Eastern Europe anyway short of fighting the Soviets for the territory.
+Soviet domination there was fait accompli by then as Stalin held all the cards.
+There’s no evidence that Hopkins was working for the Soviets.
 Post-Cold War archives show that the Soviet NKVD secret service was unsure of Hopkins’ loyalties, but that he didn’t work for them.
-They also show that the Soviets bugged FDR’s room, just as they had in Tehran in 1943.
+They also show that the Soviets bugged FDR’s room just as they had in Tehran in 1943.

 It’s hard to say whether President Roosevelt cared one way or the other about bugging but, if he had, he probably wouldn’t have agreed to meet in the Ukraine.
 Foremost, FDR wanted a favor from Stalin: for the Soviets to open up a second front against Japan once the European war ended.
 Preoccupied with Hitler after 1941 on the Eastern Front (their Western Front), the Soviets hadn’t contributed much to the Pacific War since their defeat of Japanese troops in Mongolia in 1939.
 They signed a non-aggression pact with Japan in 1940 and agreed to not fight in the East until three months after the end of the European war.
 The Americans later regretted inviting the USSR to re-join the Japanese war but, at the time, casualties were mounting in the Pacific and FDR wanted all the help he could get.
 That’s no doubt why he called the Soviet leader “Uncle Joe,” though his critics interpreted the moniker as naiveté on his part about the brutality of Stalinist Russia.